6 minutes to read

 Yes – moderation is the key to safe caffeine consumption.
 It’s essential to figure out the right amount of caffeine your body needs for optimal functioning and be aware of the potential risks of consuming too much.

 A comprehensive review has found that moderate caffeine consumption is safe for healthy adults.
-In contrast, pregnant women, people sensitive to caffeine, people with chronic conditions, and other vulnerable groups should limit their caffeine intake.
+In contrast, people who are pregnant, sensitive to caffeine, suffer from chronic conditions, and other vulnerable groups should limit their caffeine intake.

 Now, here’s where things get a little fuzzy.